matthewdowney/TogglPy/README.md

 ## How to get client IDs for use with --clientids parameter:
 Use the --getclientids parameter, e.g. ```python run.py --getclientids```
 This will print all client names and IDs.
+This also adds the client names & IDs to the data.json file, enabling the use of client names (rather than just IDs) with the --clients parameter.

 ## Create a tag and get its ID (this is the only way I know how to get a tag's ID at the moment):